 Halloween has become an annual event in Western countries – in North America in particular and others to a lesser extent.
 It is not a holiday but it has become a major tradition.
 On Halloween, children and adults dress in scary costume (or frequently cosplay costuming) and tour neighbourhoods trick-or-treating where they are usually rewarded with candy and other treats at the houses visited.
 (The notion of tricking or pranking those who refuse to give treats was once part of the tradition but hardly exists anymore).
 For adults, there will usually be some type of party or event at a neighbourhood bar where attendees are encouraged to come in costume.

 Halloween has become a major commercial event with stores offering wide ranges of costuming, masks and accessories.
 TV stations run scary movies during November and most Halloween periods will feature the theatrical release of some horror film or the airing of a tv special.
+And then there have been a huge industry of films about Halloween.

 The origins of Halloween date back to at least the 8th Century A.D. in England.
 On All Hallow’s Day, churches would traditionally venerate the saints.
 Thus All Hallow’s Eve, the evening before, became the time to pay respect to the dead when people would dress in costume and hold bonfires.
 Over time ‘Hallow’s Eve’ was etymologically worn down to become ‘Hallowe’en’.
 In earlier centuries, All Hallow’s Eve occurred on different dates throughout the year in different countries – it was only in the 12th century that was it fixed as October 31st, the period when the seasons change into winter in the Northern Hemisphere, traditionally seen as the darker quarter of the year.